AriLaurin/voidepedia/dnd-con/Characters/Augur.md

 > I overhead this spectral skeleton talk about a task that required for him to meet a group of people in the tavern in Asker.
 By assumption I thought it was the same task I was given too, and was met with a kind heart.
 A very talkative spirit, that one.
 >
 > After wandering around for not so long with him, it is very clear that this person is nothing short of supernatural.
 He floats around, turns into a mist and casts voodoo trickery of anything i've ever seen before.
 I can't quite put my finger on what this guys' deal is, but he seems to hold money and other valuables of high interest to him.
+>
+> #### Session 2
+> Augur has proven himself to be very versatile in his way of magicks.
+A reliable man, however his morals seem to be.. not quite there.
+He has no issues with doing good, however his way of fighting and his own sense of judgement is quite unhonorable.. definitely not something my people would look well upon.
+Despite this I believe I can look away from his way of life, as he continues to prove to be a useful companion.